Tech-AJ/Secure_File_Storage_and_Sharing/README.md

 -> Give Acess to your file to someone else - 'share access'\
 -> Revoke 'share access' from someone you previously shared the file with

-Cryptography primitives used are -
+Cryptographic primitives used are -
 -> AES encryption (for confidentiality)
 -> RSA encryption and signature verification (for authentication)
 -> HMAC (for Integrity)